Event-plane flow analysis without non-flow effects: Simulations

 \section{Simulations}

-$N=$ 28$\;$000 events were simulated with a Monte-Carlo program dubbed GeVSim\cite{gevsim}.
-In GeVSim the $v_2$ and the particle yield as function of transverse momentum and pseudorapidity can be set with a user-defined parameterization.
+To check the validity of the procedure described in this paper and to compare it with other analysis methods $N=$ 28$\;$000 events were simulated with a Monte-Carlo program dubbed GeVSim~\cite{gevsim}.
+In GeVSim the $v_2$ and the particle yield as function of transverse momentum and pseudorapidity are generated according to a user-defined parameterization.
 For these simulations events were generated using a linear dependence of $v_2(p_t)$ in the range 0--2 GeV/$c$, above 2 GeV/$c$ the $v_2(p_t)$ was set constant.
 The average elliptic flow is $\langle v_2\rangle =0.0625$.
-We then reconstructed $v_2(p_t)$ from the simulated events using several methods: the Lee-Yang-zeroes method described in Appendix~\ref{s:implementation}, 2- and 4-particle cumulants~\cite{Borghini:2001vi}.
+We then reconstructed $v_2(p_t)$ from the simulated events using several methods: the Lee-Yang-zeroes method described in Appendix~\ref{s:implementation}, as well as 2- and 4-particle cumulants~\cite{Borghini:2001vi}.
 The corresponding estimates of $v_2$ are denoted by $v_2\{{\rm LYZ}\}$, $v_2\{2\}$ and $v_2\{4\}$, respectively. $v_2\{2\}$ is generally close to $v_2$ from the traditional event-plane method; both are biased by nonflow effects.
-On the other hand, $v_2\{4\}$ is expected to be close to $v_2\{{\rm LYZ}\}$, with the bias from nonflow effects subtracted.
+On the other hand, $v_2\{4\}$ is expected to be close to $v_2\{{\rm LYZ}\}$, with the bias from nonflow effects suppressed.
 The weight $w_j$ in Eq.~(\ref{flowvector}) was chosen identically $1/M$ for all particles, with $M$ the event multiplicity, so that the integrated flow $V_n$ defined by Eq.~(\ref{defvn}) coincides with the average elliptic flow, i.e., $V_n=0.0625$.
-The analysis was repeated twice by varying the multiplicity $M$ used in the flow analysis: the values 256 and 576 were used, so as to achieve a resolution of $\chi =$1 and 1.5.~\footnote{$\chi$ depends on the average elliptic flow $\langle v_2\rangle$, and on the event multiplicity $M$.
-If there are no nonflow effects, and if the weights in Eq.~(\ref{flowvector}) are identical for all particles, $\chi=\langle v_2\rangle \sqrt{M}$.}
+The analysis was repeated twice by varying the multiplicity $M$ used in the flow analysis: the values 256 and 576 were used, so as to achieve a resolution of $\chi =$1 and 1.5.~\cite{footnote2}.

 Fig.~\ref{fig:simulation} shows the generated (input) $v_2(p_t)$ together with the reconstructed $v_2(p_t)$ using cumulants and Lee-Yang zeroes for $\chi=1$.
 The upper panel shows the results in the case where all correlations are due to flow.
 In this case, all three methods yield the correct $v_2(p_t)$ and $\langle v_2\rangle$ within statistical uncertainties (see Table~\ref{Vint}), which are twice larger for $v_2\{4\}$ and $v_2\{{\rm LYZ}\}$ than for $v_2\{2\}$ (see Sec.~\ref{s:stat}).